How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Applications

 The literature is quite rich on the asymptotic distributional behavior for constant step-size SA \cite{dieuleveut2020bridging, yu2020analysisconstantstepsize, Zaiwei2021, huo2024collusion, wei2025online, zedong2026icml}.
-A notable difference between our analysis and these prior works is that typically they first establish the existence of the stationary distribution of the process $y_k$ as $k\to \infty$ and then work directly under the stationary regime.
-The authors in \cite{zedong2026icml} further showed that $d_{\mathcal{W}}(y_\infty, \Sigma_1^{1/2}Z)\leq \mathcal{\tilde{O}}(\sqrt{\alpha})$.
-We remark that Theorem \ref{thm_main:main_thm} demonstrates a similar behavior and suggest an alternate analytical technique for this result.
-More formally, suppose $\delta=1$.
-Then, taking the limit $k\to \infty$ in statement 1 of Theorem \ref{thm_main:main_thm}, we obtain
+These prior works first establish the existence of the stationary distribution of the process $y_k$ as $k\to \infty$ and then work directly under the stationary regime.
+The authors in \cite{zedong2026icml} further show

-Now, to obtain a similar result for stationary process as in \cite{zedong2026icml} from Eq. \eqref{eq:const_inf}, a key step is to establish the existence of the stationary distribution and prove appropriate regularity conditions to interchange the limit with the Wasserstein distance.
-We leave this as future work.
+We remark that taking the limit $k\to \infty$ from Corollary \ref{cor:asymp_gaussian_rate} results in $\lim_{k\to \infty}d_{\mathcal{W}}(y_k, \Sigma^{1/2}Z)\leq \mathcal{\tilde{O}}(\sqrt{\alpha})$.
+Now, to obtain a similar result as Eq. \eqref{eq:zedong_res} for the stationary process from this limit, a key step is to establish the existence of the stationary distribution and prove appropriate regularity conditions to interchange the limit with the Wasserstein distance which we leave as future work.